Energy saving tips for your home

 Energy-efficient homes should be well-insulated and sealed against draughts.
 About 25% of the heat loss in your home happens through your attic, so adding or updating attic insulation can reduce your annual energy bills dramatically.
 Wall insulation is another good idea to prevent heat escaping your house, particularly if your house was built before the 1990s.

 Adding Solar PV Panels to your house can supply power to appliances in your home, as well as heating water.
 After this, any remaining excess power feeds the grid (which can earn you money).
-Check out our Beginner’s Guide to Solar Energy for more information.
+Check out our Beginner’s Guide to Solar Energy for more information or book a free solar consultation with our expert team.

 A heat pump is a device that measures and controls your home’s climate by distributing the heat that is already available in the air.
 Heat pumps are one of the most efficient ways to heat a house and can cut home heating emissions by 60%.
-Take a look at our Heat Pump Guide for more information.
+Take a look at our Heat Pump Guide for more information or register your interest for a free consultation.

 For more information on energy efficient solutions, see our Energy Efficiency Guide.